tcolgate/godinstall/README.md

 The primary motivation is to provide confirmation of package upload (and availability), along with optional validation of signed changes and debs.

+## Features

+- Synchronous confirmation of repository regeneration.
+- Signing of Pacakges and InReleases files
+- Verification of hashes and signatures in changes files
+- Optional verification of debsigs signed packages
+- Allow upload of lone deb packages, without changes file
+- Optionally only verify debsisgs signatures on lone uploads
+- Run scripts on package upload, and pre/post repo regeneration

+## Example

 Apt-ftparchive is used to create the repository itself.

 At present, you must provide an apt-ftparchive configuration.
 This configruation is not parsed,